-In your first and second years, you’ll focus on Breadth of Study, enriching your studies with small, intensive classes.
+In your first and second years, you will focus on Breadth of Study, enriching your studies with small, intensive classes.
 This part of the Honors Curriculum is designed to overlap with university General Education requirements as well as to provide common course experiences for all Honors College students.

 During this period, we encourage you to explore a variety of disciplines.
 You might be surprised by how much you like a topic you knew little about.
 Taking a range of courses is an important opportunity to expand your intellectual horizons and be exposed to different approaches, perspectives, and ways of thinking.
 This exchange of ideas will help guide you toward an Honors Thesis topic.
 You will also meet a variety of faculty members, and you should start cultivating academic relationships with faculty as early as your first semester.